kennytm/rfcs/text/0000-dyn-type.md

 ### Dynamic sized types

 Dynamic-sized types (DSTs) are types where the memory structure cannot be sufficiently determined at compile time.
-Memory structure means the allocation size, data alignment, destructor, etc. In order to know these, pointers to DSTs will need to carry additional *metadata* to supplement the calculation at runtime.
+Memory structure means the allocation size, data alignment, destructor, etc. To know these, pointers to DSTs will need to carry additional *metadata* to supplement the calculation at runtime.
 In Rust there are two built-in DSTs: